lutralabs/replicant-network-monorepo/apps/ai-manager/README.md

 * Rotate API keys regularly
 * Consider using a reverse proxy (like Nginx) with HTTPS
 * Implement rate limiting for production use

+## Model Management

+The API automatically scans the `ai-models/` directory for model files ( `.ckpt` , `.pt` , `.pth` , `.bin` , `.safetensors` ) and makes them available for inference.
+The scanning happens at startup and periodically while the API is running.

+Each model is identified by its SHA-256 hash, which is used as the `model_id` in API requests.

+### Adding New Models

+To add a new model:

+1. Place the model file in the `ai-models/` directory
+2. The API will automatically detect the new model within 10 seconds
+3. Use the `/v1/models` endpoint to get the model's hash (ID)
+4. Use the model ID in inference requests

+### Environment Variables

+* `SECRET_KEY`: Secret key for JWT token generation/validation
+* `API_KEYS`: Comma-separated list of valid API keys
+* `PORT`: Port to run the server on (default: 8000)
+* `CORS_ORIGINS`: Comma-separated list of allowed origins for CORS (default: "*")
+* `MODEL_DIRS` : Comma-separated list of directories to scan for models (default: "ai-models/")